jtriley-eth/etherleaks/README.md

 # To Leak a Secret 2, Electric Boogaloo

-Ring signatures for a group of N members to generate a 1-of-N signature such that no information about _which_ member of the group signed a given message.
+Ring signatures allow for a group of N members to generate a 1-of-N signature such that no information about _which_ member of the group signed a given message.
 However, this depends on public key infrastructure, fortunately Ethereum provides public key infrastructure especially for Ethereum-related teams.